The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

-In the triple-bubble case $q=4$, Wichiramala proved in \cite{Wichiramala-TripleBubbleInR2} that the standard triple-bubble is uniquely perimeter minimizing in the unweighted Euclidean plane $\R^2$. \emph{We are not aware of any other (even partial) isoperimetric results on multi-bubbles when $q > 3$ prior to this work}, not in any of the above settings, nor in any other.
+In the triple-bubble case $q=4$, Wichiramala proved in \cite{Wichiramala-TripleBubbleInR2} that the standard triple-bubble is uniquely perimeter minimizing in the unweighted Euclidean plane $\R^2$. \emph{To the best of our knowledge, no other (provably) multi-bubble isoperimetric minimizers have been determined when $q > 3$ prior to this work}, not in any of the above settings, nor in any other.

 It is therefore not surprising that we do not employ in this work the traditional ingredients used in the above mentioned results, such a B.~White's symmetrization argument (see \cite{Foisy-UGThesis,Hutchings-StructureOfDoubleBubbles}), or Hutchings' theory \cite{Hutchings-StructureOfDoubleBubbles} of bounds on the number of connected components comprising each cell of a minimizing cluster.
 Contrary to previous approaches, we do not identify the minimizing clusters by systematically ruling out competitors, and in fact we do not characterize them at all in our proof of Theorem \ref{thm:main1} (the characterization is obtained only later in Theorem \ref{thm:main-uniqueness}).
 We do not know how to use other tools from the Gaussian single-bubble setting such as tensorization \cite{BobkovGaussianIsopInqViaCube}, semi-group methods \cite{BakryLedoux}, martingale methods \cite{BartheMaureyIsoperimetricInqs} or parabolic techniques \cite{Borell-EhrhardForBorelSets}, even after a possible reduction to the case $n=q-1$ via methods such as localization (cf. \cite{BobkovLocalizedProofOfGaussianIso}).
 We do not even know how to \emph{directly} obtain a sharp lower bound on the perimeter of a cluster having prescribed measure $v \in \simplex^{(q-1)}$.

-The starting point of our approach is the idea from our previous work \cite{EMilmanNeeman-GaussianDoubleBubbleConj} of obtaining a matrix-valued partial differential inequality (PDI) on the associated isoperimetric profile; in the next subsection, we explain why in the double-bubble setting of \cite{EMilmanNeeman-GaussianDoubleBubbleConj} the desired PDI was obtained with relative ease, and why this \textit{cannot be extended} to handle the case $q > 3$.
-We then describe some of the new ideas and ingredients we need for obtaining the aforementioned PDI for general $2 \leq q \leq n+1$.
-In particular, we need to first show that (in the latter range for $q$) stable regular $q$-clusters necessarily have flat interfaces, a difficult result of independent interest, which we could (and did) bypass in \cite{EMilmanNeeman-GaussianDoubleBubbleConj}.
+Our approach, which appears new in this context, is based on obtaining a matrix-valued partial-differential inequality (MPDI) for the associated isoperimetric profile, concluding the desired lower bound in one fell swoop simultaneously for \emph{all} $v \in \simplex^{(q-1)}$ by an application of the maximum-principle.